 Mark of Conformance.
-A uniform notice permanently posted on a voting system that signifies that it has been certified by the EAC.
+A uniform notice permanently posted on a voting system signifying it is EAC certified.

 Memorandum for the Record.
 A written statement drafted to document an event or finding, without a specific addressee other than the pertinent file.